FREE Shipping on orders over $899

 How to deal with cellulite at home

-You can eliminate cellulite or prevent it to a large extent, if it is in an early phase, naturally.
-For example, following a balanced Mediterranean diet, avoiding tobacco and alcohol are some of the keys to reducing the problem, along with reducing the amount of sugar, soft drinks and saturated fats consumed.
+You can eliminate cellulite or largely prevent it, if it's in its early stages, naturally.
+For example, following a balanced Mediterranean diet and avoiding tobacco and alcohol are some of the keys to reducing the problem, along with reducing the amount of sugar, soft drinks, and saturated fats you consume.

 Physical exercise also improves blood circulation and, therefore, the problem of cellulite.

-Another way to prevent and treat cellulite is water.
-Consuming plenty of water helps hydrate your body and stimulate your blood circulation.
-Additionally, plenty of water and consumption of green tea improve skin texture.
+Another way to prevent and treat cellulite is with water.
+Drinking plenty of water helps hydrate your body and stimulate blood circulation.
+Additionally, drinking plenty of water and green tea improve skin texture.

 Massages help stimulate blood circulation.
-You can massage the affected area with special anti-cellulite creams or with coffee beans, which is a natural exfoliant that helps the area perspire.
-It is just as effective if you rub the cellulite area daily with a damp sponge.
-This has the potential to improve blood circulation in the area, while removing dead cells.
+You can massage the affected area with special anti-cellulite creams or coffee grounds, which are a natural exfoliant that helps the area breathe.
+It's equally effective to rub the cellulite area daily with a damp sponge.
+This has the potential to improve blood circulation in the area while removing dead skin cells.

-It is important to note that cellulite is not easy to treat with topical product applications.
-It is a problem that is not superficial, so it must be treated by a specialized doctor if you really want to have a visible and lasting result.
+It's important to note that cellulite isn't easy to treat with topical products.
+It's not a superficial problem, so it should be treated by a specialized physician if you truly want visible and lasting results.

 Tips to avoid cellulite

-Cellulite is the best example that shows that body image is affected by diet and lifestyle.
-With little tips you can make it disappear, or if it has not yet appeared, it may still not be visible.
+Cellulite is the best example that demonstrates how body image is affected by diet and lifestyle.
+With a few simple tips, you can make it disappear, or if it hasn't appeared yet, it can remain invisible.

-Cellulite can be the result of a disorder of the lymphatic and vascular systems.
-That is why it is important that in your preventive examination you include biochemical tests, but also a visit to an angiologist, to check that everything is going well.
+Cellulitis can be the result of a disorder of the lymphatic and vascular systems.
+Therefore, it's important to include biochemical tests in your preventive checkup, as well as a visit to an angiologist, to ensure everything is okay.

-And in fact in everything that concerns your health!
-It is a fact, as has been scientifically proven, that an adequate diet ensures the balance of your body weight and the energy it needs each day to perform its functions.
-The Mediterranean diet is what will help you maintain a healthy body, without fat and without cellulite.
-Eat fruits, vegetables, fish, nuts daily and remember to drink plenty of water.
+And indeed, in everything related to your health!
+It's a fact, as scientifically proven, that a proper diet ensures a balanced body weight and the energy it needs each day to perform its functions.
+The Mediterranean diet is the one that will help you maintain a healthy body, fat-free and cellulite-free.
+Eat fruits, vegetables, fish, and nuts daily, and remember to drink plenty of water.

 Exercise at least 30 minutes a day

-If you have already developed cellulite, opt for aerobic exercise, which offers even more immediate results.
+If you've already developed cellulite, opt for aerobic exercise, which offers even more immediate results.
 Exercise helps burn fat.
 It will work even if you do intense exercise for 30 minutes a day.
-Emphasize exercises that stimulate blood circulation in the legs.
+Focus on exercises that stimulate blood circulation in your legs.

 PRONAPRESA